zgelam0xb/AT_Prediction/README.md

 # Air Temperature Interpolation

 This repository contains Jupyter Notebooks implementing the workflow for air temperature (AT) interpolation using a Random Forest regression framework.
-The approach uses authoritative **ARPA** and crowdsourced **CML** meteorological station data, combined with geospatial and Earth Observation (EO) predictors.
+The approach uses authoritative **[ARPA](https://www.arpalombardia.it/temi-ambientali/meteo-e-clima/form-richiesta-dati/)** and crowdsourced **[CML](http://www.centrometeolombardo.com/)** meteorological station data, combined with geospatial and Earth Observation (EO) predictors.
 The study focuses on **heatwaves (HW)**, estimated from reanalysis data over Italy: [VHR-REA_IT](https://dds.cmcc.it/#/dataset/era5-downscaled-over-italy/hourly).

-Replicability: considering CML's availability in Lombardy.

 ---